mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js", "bg": "inline"}}

+### Minimum width

+By default, the columns have a minimum width of 50 pixels.
+This is an arbitrary, easy to remember value.
+To change the minimum width of a column, use the `minWidth` property available in `GridColDef`.

+{{"demo": "pages/components/data-grid/columns/ColumnMinWidthGrid.js", "bg": "inline"}}

 ### Fluid width

 Column fluidity or responsiveness can be by achieved by setting the `flex` property in `GridColDef`.